 Use 18-24 ounces of water depending on your preferred thickness.
 Warm water works best for mixing.

-“I shake it up.
-I, I, I shake it up!
-(Whoo-hoo-hoo!)”
-After shaking well, refrigerate for at least 30 minutes, or overnight to bring out even more yumminess!
+Then refrigerate (at least 30 minutes, or overnight to bring out even more yumminess), and enjoy!

 Heavy cream is the simplest fat to use.
 Just add it to Keto Chow and water, shake, and enjoy.
 Please note that it can be difficult to find “heavy cream.”
 “Heavy whipping cream” is similar but has some additional emulsifiers.
 (Don’t worry, they don’t matter.)
 Go with whichever one you want, just be sure it shows 0g of carbohydrates (even though it truly has 0.41g of net carbs per 15 ml.
 (1 Tbsp.).